Music for Pleasure (record label)

-Music for Pleasure (or MFP) and Classics for Pleasure (CFP) were British record labels that issued budget-priced albums of popular and classical music respectively.
-Albums were subsequently released under the MFP label in Australia (MFP-A) and South Africa.
-MFP was set up in 1965 as a joint venture between EMI, which provided the source material, and the publisher Paul Hamlyn, which handled distribution in so-called non-traditional outlets, such as W.H.
-Smith, the booksellers.
+Music for Pleasure (MFP) was a British budget record label launched in October 1965 as a joint venture between EMI, which provided catalogue material and pressing facilities, and the International Publishing Corporation, operating through Paul Hamlyn Holdings Ltd, which contributed expertise in non-traditional retail distribution.
+Albums retailed at 12 shillings and sixpence, approximately a third of the standard LP price.

+The label was distributed primarily through non-traditional retail outlets, including supermarkets, newsagents, booksellers and department stores, and its launch introduced rack jobbing to the British record market.
+Initial stock consisted largely of deleted EMI back catalogue and EMI licensee material, supplemented by recordings licensed from American labels including Capitol, MGM and Walt Disney.

+The venture exceeded expectations from the outset.
+Advance orders for the first release of 78 albums reached 500,000 before the October 1965 launch date, a figure described by EMI director Geoffrey Bridge as "beyond our wildest dreams".
+Demand was sufficient that EMI's Hayes pressing plant required supplementary production from Capitol's facility in Scranton, Pennsylvania, and from Pathé-Marconi in France.

 The MFP catalogue consisted of both original material and reissues of existing EMI recordings, including records by "name" artists such as Kenny Rogers, the Beach Boys, Blondie, Pink Floyd, Jimi Hendrix, the Animals and the Beatles.

 Original material included studio recordings of successful West End musicals, the first of which were recorded secretly for EMI by the young independent producer David Gooch (later producing Alma Cogan and Vera Lynn) who was given carte blanche to select three productions: these were South Pacific, Carousel and The Sound of Music, the last of which sold 250,000 copies.
 These albums were also manufactured for the Regal label in Canada.
 Some years later, they were re-recorded by Norman Newell.